AkshayMohan/chat-app-nodejs/README.md

 - Use `npm run devStart` to start the application in dev-mode.
 Changes to any file with js, mjs or json extension will automatically restart the server.

 ## Using
 - Once the back-end is up and running, run `src/client/index.html` on a browser to run the client-side.
+Multiple tabs can be spawned to test it's working.